microsandbox/rxtui/README.md

 ## The Two Ways to Build UIs

-TermTUI provides two different APIs for building UIs, each suited to different use cases.
+RxTUI provides two different APIs for building UIs, each suited to different use cases.
 Understanding when to use each one is key to productive development.

 ### 1. The tui!
 Macro (Declarative)